 As part of the agreement with Bugcrowd, Atlassian covers all of the platform costs for our vendor partners: you do not have to pay for access to the Bugcrowd platform or the triaging of reported vulnerabilities by the Application Security Engineering team.

 You, as the vendor partner, need to cover the costs of the bounty payouts.
 Below is a table of the minimum payouts required by Atlassian for your bug bounty program.
-The decision about the severity of a vulnerability and the payout to the researcher, as long as it meets the minimum levels, is entirely at your discretion.
+However we can support lower payouts and points-only programs on request.
+The decision about the severity of a vulnerability and the payout to the researcher is entirely at your discretion.

 |Vulnerability severity||Bug bounty reward amount (in USD)|